 Probiotics are living microorganisms that are similar to the beneficial bacteria found in the human gut.
 They are often referred to as “good” or “helpful” bacteria because they help keep the gut healthy by maintaining the balance of microorganisms in the gut microbiome.
 This balance is important for many aspects of health, including digestion, immunity, and even mental health.

 Benefits of Probiotic use

-For athletes and those who engage in regular physical activity, probiotics may be especially beneficial.
+For CrossFit athletes and those who engage in regular physical activity, probiotics may be especially beneficial.
 Here are a few reasons why probiotics may be helpful for training and overall health:

 - Improved digestion: Probiotics can help improve digestion by increasing the production of enzymes that break down food and promoting the absorption of nutrients.
 This can be especially helpful for athletes who need to fuel their bodies with high-quality nutrients to support their training.